|

 Military

-has a son or daughter in the military.
+who has a son or daughter in the military.

 MilitarySpace:

-This social networking site focuses on communications
+This social networking site focuses on communications with deployed

-with deployed troops and family members, support groups and pen-pals.
+troops and family members, support groups and pen-pals.

 MarineParents:

-Marine Parents is a place for parents of Marines to meet
+Marine Parents is a place for parents of Marines to meet up.
+You'll

-up.
-You'll find advice, support and information.
+find advice, support and information.

 Marine